GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 In his dream, Lehi saw a vast field, and in it was a wondrous tree, beautiful beyond description.
 He also saw large groups of people making their way toward the tree.
 They wanted to taste its glorious fruit.
 They felt and trusted that it would give them great happiness and abiding peace.

 There was a narrow path that led to the tree, and alongside was an iron rod that helped them stay on the path.
 But there was also a mist of darkness that obscured their vision of both the path and the tree.
 And perhaps even more dangerous was the sound of loud laughter and ridicule coming from a large and spacious building nearby.
-Shockingly, the mocking even convinced some people who had reached the tree and tasted the wondrous fruit to begin to feel ashamed and wander away.
+Shockingly, the mocking even convinced some people who had reached the tree and tasted the wondrous fruit to begin to feel ashamed and wander away.[^6]

 Perhaps they began to doubt that the tree was really as beautiful as they had once thought.
 Perhaps they began to question the reality of what they had experienced.

 Maybe they thought if they turned away from the tree, life would be easier.
 Maybe they would not be ridiculed or laughed at anymore.

 And actually, the people who were scoffing at them looked like people who were quite happy and having a good time.
 So perhaps if they abandoned the tree, they would be welcomed into the congregation of the great and spacious building and be applauded for their judgment, intelligence, and sophistication.

+## Stay on the Path

 Dear sisters, dear friends, if you find it difficult to hold fast to the iron rod and walk steadfastly toward salvation; if the laughter and ridicule of others who seem so confident cause you to waver; if you are troubled by unanswered questions or doctrines you don’t understand yet; if you feel saddened because of disappointments, I urge you to remember Lehi’s dream.